 Another important way to develop head control is in the pull-to-sit position.
-Place the infant on their back (either on the floor or on your lap).
-Place both of your hands behind their shoulders, providing as much support as required so that the baby's head does not drop back.
-If the neck is very weak, place a hand behind the head rather than the shoulders.
+Place the infant on his back (either on the floor or on your lap).
+Place both of your hands behind his shoulders, providing as much support as required so that the baby's head does not drop back.
+If the neck is very weak, place a hand behind his head rather than his shoulders.
 Slowly raise the child from the ground towards you.
-As the infant's neck gets stronger, you can do this by holding the hands and gently pulling the infant up to sit.
-This should only be done when the infant shows that they can bring their own head forward.
+As the infant's neck gets stronger, you can do this by holding his hands and gently pulling the infant up to sit.
+This should only be done when the infant shows that he can bring his own head forward.